 A little documentation and a lot of trust

 It all boils down to a little documentation and perhaps a couple of simple additions to your existing routine.
 You should already be making sure that your data, passwords, and identity are secure.
-Chances are, building in a secure mechanism for disaster recovery isn’t going to be all that difficult.
+Building in a secure mechanism for disaster recovery isn’t going to be all that difficult.

-Trusting the right person should be the part requiring the most thought.
+Trusting the right person requires the most thought.
 The rest is, essentially, just paperwork.

 Responsibilities of “the keeper of technology”